-Many make the trip to Wadi Rum as a day trip from Aqaba or Petra.
-However, for those looking for a rest for the mind and soul, a night or more in one of the many overnight Bedouin camps offers a medicine that can scarcely be found elsewhere.
+The Zalabia Bedouin people have made a life out of the barren landscape of Wadi Rum for centuries.
+And while traditional Bedouin life in the region was focused on animal herding, The locals have developed Wadi Rum into one of the most important tourist attractions in Jordan.
+Many travelers make the trip here to experience some of the popular Wadi Rum day tours.
+They are often visiting as a day trip from Aqaba or Petra.
+However, for those looking for a rest for the mind and soul, a night or more in a popular overnight Bedouin desert camp offers a medicine that can scarcely be found elsewhere.

 We arrived in Wadi Rum after a long drive from Wadi Musa and a morning visiting Little Petra.
-We were excited to hear that our driver for the week, Qais, would be staying at the same camp as us for the night.
-After getting our park permits from the visitors centre, we proceeded through the village to a small restaurant and staging area where we were met by the driver who would be taking us to the Wadi Rum Night Luxury Camp for our night under the stars.
+After picking up our park permits from the visitor’s centre, we proceeded through a small series of shops to a restaurant and staging area.
+This is where we were met by the Wadi Rum jeep driver who would be taking us through the desert to our Wadi Rum Bedouin Camp for our night under the stars.

-We piled our small packs into a beat up old Mitsubishi pickup and jumped up into the back which mercifully had a shade to protect us from the intense desert sun.
-D, who had never travelled like this before, was ridiculously excited at the thought of complete freedom.
+We piled our small packs into a beat up old Mitsubishi pickup and jumped up into the back.
+The truck mercifully had a shade to protect us from the intense desert sun.
+D, who had never travelled like this before, was ridiculously excited at the thought of life with no seatbelts.
 At least, until we hit our first of many bumps, which convinced him that Mommy and Daddy’s lap would be a much safer place to sit.

-The camp came up suddenly as we drove the twists and turns of the Wadi Rum canyons.
-Nestled at the base of tall desert cliffs the nondescript green and white tents were just catching some shade as the mid-afternoon sun found its way over the mountains.
-We met with the camp manager and were given a quick tour where we were shown the excellent washroom and shower facilities, the lobby, which offered a bit of air conditioning as a break from the desert heat, the restaurant and finally our tent.
+We parked and hopped out to meet with the camp manager.
+We were given a quick tour where we were shown the excellent washroom and shower facilities, the lobby, which offered a bit of air conditioning as a break from the desert heat, the restaurant and finally our own tent.
 To say we were shocked when we entered the tent was an understatement.
-The nondescript green and white exterior belies the luxurious interior, with dramatic overhead drapery, elegant lighting and impressively comfortable beds.
+The nondescript green and white exterior belied the luxurious interior.
+The dramatic overhead drapery, elegant lighting, and impressively comfortable beds blew our expectations away.

-The camp itself doesn’t have much to offer during the day and baking in the desert sun was not our idea of fun, so we opted for a Jeep tour of the surrounding area.
-Our driver arrived in the same beat up Mitsubishi that had brought us to the camp and we were told that he would be bringing us to where the tour begins.
+The Wadi Rum camp itself doesn’t have much to offer during the day.
+While we could have laid in those ridiculously comfortable beds all day, baking in the desert sun was not our idea of fun.
+So we opted to join a Wadi Rum Jeep tour of the surrounding area.
+Our driver arrived in the same beat-up Mitsubishi that had brought us to the camp and we were told that he would be bringing us to where the tour begins.

-We drove through the desert towards the visitors centre and we stopped next to a camel and horse watering area.
-Our driver explained in broken English that our guide would be along shortly and in the meantime there was a spring three-quarters of the way up the mountainside and a large rock with inscriptions on it that we could check out.
+We bounced through the sandy ground towards the Wadi Rum visitors centre.
+Stopping next to a watering hole.
+Our driver explained in broken English that our guide would be along shortly.
+In the meantime, there was a spring three-quarters of the way up the mountainside and a large rock with inscriptions on it that we could check out.

-What was not explained to us was that the inscriptions on the rock dated from between the 4th century BC and the 4th century AD and that the spring had once been a gushing waterfall which T.E.
-Lawrence (Lawrence of Arabia) had visited in 1917.
-Of the spring he wrote:
+We soon learned that the inscriptions on the rock dated from between the 4th century BC and the 4th century AD and that the spring had once been a gushing waterfall which T.E.
+Lawrence had visited in 1917.
+Of the spring Lawrence of Arabia wrote: